Taiwan ‘could be next Ukraine’, Japan’s prime minister warns G7 leaders

 Related: Russian missiles fly over Kyiv as hundreds hit Ukraine

-Japanese prime minister Fumio Kishida told Western nations that East Asia could become the next Ukraine given a rise in China's aggression against Taiwan and North Korea's military activity.
+Japanese prime minister Fumio Kishida told Western nations that east Asia could become the next Ukraine given a rise in China’s aggression against Taiwan and North Korea’s military activity.

-During his first trip to Washington since his election in October 2021, Mr Kishida visited leaders of all members of the Group of 7 nations, except Germany.
+During his first trip to Washington since his election in October 2021, Mr Kishida visited leaders of all members of the Group of 7 nations (G7), except Germany.

 The Japanese president stressed the importance of standing up to Russia’s invasion of Ukraine, arguing that if a unilateral change to the status quo went unchallenged, the same would happen elsewhere.

-“Ukraine may be the East Asia of tomorrow,” the Japanese prime minister told a news conference, calling security concerns “inseparable”.
+“Ukraine may be the east Asia of tomorrow,” the Japanese prime minister told a news conference, calling security concerns “inseparable”.

-"The situation around Japan is becoming increasingly severe with attempts to unilaterally change the status quo by force in the East China Sea and South China Sea and the activation of North Korea's nuclear and missile activities," he added, according to AFP.
+“The situation around Japan is becoming increasingly severe with attempts to unilaterally change the status quo by force in the East China Sea and South China Sea, and the activation of North Korea’s nuclear and missile activities,” he added.

 Mr Kishida was referring to China’s growing assertiveness around Taiwan.
 In August last year, five missiles sent by China landed in Japanese waters as part of major military exercises around Taiwan, in an apparent warning to the neighbouring country, which has shown support to the self-ruling island.